Burke-Lauenroth-Lab/workflow_guidelines/README.md

 To create a document from your Doxygen code, navigate to the desired directory (i.e. 'Git/SOILWAT2'), and then simply execute the 'Doxygen' command in the terminal along with the configuration file: `Doxygen Doxyfile`
 This will create a index.html file in /doc folder that you can open in any web browser.

-Refer to our [C documentation checklist](CDocChecklist.md) each time you are plan to commit changes with alterations to C documentation.
+Refer to our [C documentation checklist](CDocChecklist.md) each time you are plan to commit changes with edits to C documentation.

-### Unit Testing <a name="ctest"/>
+#### Unit Testing <a name="ctest"/>

 We use [googletest](https://github.com/google/googletest/blob/master/googletest/docs/primer.md) for unit testing in C. Within our C repositories there is a /test folder and a _/googletest_ folder.
 The _/googletest_ folder is a submodule link to the googletest functionality and should not be edited.
 In the _/test_ folder, for each .c file there is a corresponding _test_.cc_ file which contains the unit tests for the functions found in the .c file.
 For example, for the _SOILWAT2/SW_Site.c_ file there is a _SOILWAT2/test/test_SW_Site.cc_ file for unit tests.

-Additionally, googletest is written in and for C++, while our code is in C. Be aware of some quirks including:
+Keep in mind that googletest is written in and for C++, while our code is in C. Be aware of some quirks including:
   - We need a separate compiler for these unit tests.
   - We cannot currently include SW_Output.c but instead have SW_Output_mock.c for the unit tests.
   - We need to pay attention to the global states and reset them with a call to  `Reset_SOILWAT2_after_UnitTest();`.